 In the spring of 2023 I also ordered five tiny plants of Osteospermum ecklonis Flower Power Spider Purple for its pretty purple color and weirdly spooned petals.
 All plants survived the first very hard summer and formed small bushes with lots of purple flower heads from March through June with occasional flowers in July.
 In the second year however the petals came back much narrower and less spooned than before.

 It is supposedly hardy to -4℃.
 After a few -4 degree nights in January 2025, almost all of them died.
-One or two are growing new shoots/leaves from the root stock.
+One or two have grown new shoots/leaves from the root stock but so far no flowers.

 Both types of Osteospermum like a sunny spot and light, well-drained soil.